MEMORY A’LEVEL

 The Working Memory Model (WMM) was proposed by Baddeley and Hitch (1974) to address limitations in the Multi-Store Model’s (MSM) description of Short-Term Memory (STM) as a passive and unitary store.
 The WMM describes STM as an active system with multiple components that temporarily store and manipulate information.

 The model includes the Central Executive, which acts as a "boss" by allocating attention and resources to two slave systems: the Phonological Loop and the Visuospatial Sketchpad.
 The Phonological Loop processes verbal and auditory information and has two components: the Phonological Store, which holds sound-based information, and the Articulatory Process, which rehearses verbal information.
-The Visuospatial Sketchpad processes visual and spatial data and is divided into the Visual Cache, which stores visual details, and the Inner Scribe, which handles spatial information and movement.
+The Visuospatial Sketchpad processes visual and spatial data and comprises the Visual Cache, which stores visual details, and the Inner Scribe, which handles spatial information and movement.

 In 2000, Baddeley added the Episodic Buffer to address criticisms of the original model.
 The Episodic Buffer integrates information from the slave systems and Long-Term Memory (LTM), creating unified episodes and supporting tasks like problem-solving and narrative comprehension.